jnpaulson/IntroDataSci/jekyll-site/index.md

 This course focuses on (i) exploratory and statistical data analysis, (ii) data and information visualization, and (iii) the presentation and communication of analysis results.
-It will be heavily assignment-based and will draw extensively from applications
+It will be centered around case studies and projects drawing extensively from applications.

 *	Instructor:
 	[H&eacute;ctor Corrada Bravo](http://www.cbcb.umd.edu/~hcorrada)